 \subsection{Architecture overview}

-\revise{ Fig.~\ref{fig:system_arch} shows the architecture overview of \SysName which contains two main components: cluster manager and worker nodes.
-The cluster manager takes charge of cluster-level tasks, including request routing, node allocation, and resource scaling.
-At each worker node, \SysName employs GPU pooling, where a GPU server manages all local GPUs as a pool and enables functions to access any available GPUs dynamically.
-Within the GPU server, a model repository manages models in host memory; GPU executors handles CUDA execution, performs necessary model swapping, and manages GPU memory on associated GPUs; the controller holds a global view of the GPU memory and the executor status, and decides how to schedule requests to executors.
-Each worker node also runs an intra-node router to signal the GPU server about request arrivals and route requests to local inference functions.
-When a request arrives at the target function, it interacts with the scheduled executor through a GPU client by remoting CUDA API calls.
-The GPU server, router, and functions in a worker node all run as containers.}
+\shep{ Fig.~\ref{fig:system_arch} provides an overview of the architecture of \SysName, which comprises two main components: the cluster manager and worker nodes.
+The cluster manager handles cluster-level tasks, including request routing, node allocation, and resource scaling.
+It dynamically schedules function instances and routes inference requests to maintain load balancing across worker nodes and ensure fault tolerance (\S~\ref{sec:system_isolation}).
+At each worker node, \SysName employs GPU pooling, where a GPU server manages all local GPUs as a pool and allows functions to dynamically access any available GPUs.
+Within the GPU server, a model repository manages models in host memory; GPU executors handle CUDA execution, perform necessary model swapping, and manage GPU memory on the associated GPUs; the controller maintains a global view of GPU memory and executor status, and decides how to schedule requests to executors.
+Additionally, each worker node runs an intra-node router to signal the GPU server about request arrivals and route requests to local inference functions.
+Once the target function receives a request, it interacts with the scheduled executor through a GPU client by remoting CUDA API calls.
+All components within the worker node---the GPU server, intra-node router, and functions---are deployed as containers. }